bf-software/import-helper/README.md

 Next, in 'step 2', type a few characters to locate a symbol you would like to import.
 Then press enter.

 The search edit accepts multiple terms separated by a spaces.
+Precede a search term with a / to search for types.
+Ex. type "write /func" to show all functions that contain "write".

 Tips:
 When entering characters in the search edit, you don't have to start with the first characters of the module name, you can enter characters that may appear anywhere within the module name.
 For large projects, starting with the first characters of a module name can actually be unproductive.
 See the following example: